 - Group to organise a system of communication and registration that ensures the safety of group leaders.
-Registration of ALL runners is a mandatory requirement to enable contact tracing (see appendix 1 Track & Trace). - As of 13/07/20 the maximum group size is 30 The Welsh Government now allows "...larger gatherings of up to 30 people outdoors only where these are organised and supervised by a responsible person for sports and other leisure activities and classes." - Whilst 30 is the maximum number, consideration of smaller groups to allow for safer delivery of group running acitvities should be considered.
+Registration of ALL runners is a mandatory requirement to enable contact tracing (see appendix 1 Track & Trace). - From 26th April 2021, the restriction in place in Wales will ease to allow for the return to group running (maximum group size of 30).
+This will see; "the return of larger gatherings of up to 30 people outdoors only where these are organised and supervised by a responsible person for sports and other leisure activities"!. - Whilst 30 is the maximum number, consideration of smaller groups to allow for safer delivery of group running activities should be considered.
 The ratio of 12:1 runners to leaders must be adhered to. - The maximum number of runners in a group to be confirmed by the groups lead and must be in accordance with government requirements and their local risk assessment.
 Depending on this number it may be required to break the group into suitably sized 'subgroups'. - Subgroups to be arranged prior to meeting and start times allocated. - There is to be a minimum of 10 minute intervals between run subgroups, but longer intervals may be more appropriate depending on the facilities being used. - Any changing facilities should be closed.
 Limited essential access (for example to use the toilets) may be allowed by the facility.
-This should operate in a one-in-oneout fashion with social distancing maintained at all times. - Groups to communicate in advance with runners to advise on social distancing requirements that are being applied on arrival at the facility/meeting place, for example not leaving cars until a certain time before they are due to start. - Runners should arrive changed and ready to start their session at their allocated time. - Groups to have procedures in place to ensure social distancing requirements in advance of runners setting off, in line with government requirements. - No equipment should be shared or distributed i.e. leaders vests, first aid kits, etc. unless safe sanitising practices can be guaranteed. - Groups should have procedures in place for the safe warm-up and cool down of participants, again in accordance with government guidance.
+This should operate in a one-in-one-out fashion with social distancing maintained at all times. - Groups to communicate in advance with runners to advise on social distancing requirements that are being applied on arrival at the facility/meeting place, for example not leaving cars until a certain time before they are due to start. - Runners should arrive changed and ready to start their session at their allocated time. - Groups to have procedures in place to ensure social distancing requirements in advance of runners setting off, in line with government requirements. - No equipment should be shared or distributed i.e. leaders vests, first aid kits, etc. unless safe sanitising practices can be guaranteed. - Groups should have procedures in place for the safe warm-up and cool down of participants, again in accordance with government guidance.
 For example giving priority of use to the runners in the next sub group or designating distinct areas of meeting space for each sub group. - Runners should not greet each other physically and must maintain social distancing regulations at all times. - Runners should be encouraged not to sit down and should not use communal seats, benches, etc. - Runners should be encouraged to wash their hands immediately before the run and use hand sanitising gel if available.